74Thirsty/gnoman2.0/README.md

 in TypeScript and ships with tooling for simulating Safe transactions, managing wallets, and enforcing offline license policies before operators can act on production Safes.

+## Graphical-first operations

+The graphical client is the primary control plane.
+Every historic `gnoman` CLI capability now maps to a dedicated UI workflow—keyring management, wallet administration, Safe tooling, sandbox orchestration, and configuration live behind buttons, panels, and activity feeds.
+The CLI continues to exist for legacy automation, but receives no new features and is treated as a fallback transport only.

 ## Tech stack

 - **Electron 28** for the desktop shell, preload isolation, and IPC keyring bridge (`main/`).
+- **Electron 28** for the desktop shell, preload isolation, and IPC keyring bridge (`main/`).
+Legacy IPC handlers remain for backwards compatibility but all user journeys originate in the renderer.
 - **Express** with TypeScript for the local API that powers wallet, Safe, sandbox, and license flows (`backend/`).
 - **React + Tailwind (Vite)** for the renderer UI (`renderer/`).